LeszekR/color-juggler/README.md

 ### Implementation of `ColorsViewData.copyWith()`

-Implemented with the typical null-checking pattern to prepare for more fields in the class and keep in line with general convention.
+Implemented with the typical null-checking pattern to prepare for more fields in the class.

 ### Private `_nextColor()` called from `nextColor()`

+**BRANCH: `master`**

 The `_nextColor()` method might as well be inlined.
 I decided to extract it for:

-- separation of the “endpoint” from the algorithm: `nextColor()` is the public API (what the View calls), - `_nextColor()` is an inner implementation detail, easy to refactor
+- separation of the “endpoint” from the algorithm: `nextColor()` is the public API (called from the view),  `_nextColor()` is inner implementation detail, easy to refactor.
-- slightly more boilerplate, but it reads cleanly.
+- Slightly more boilerplate, but it reads cleanly.

 ### Separate app_runner

-For such a tiny app, it could just as well be inlined in `main()`.
-Yet `run()` in `app_runner.dart` leaves room for bootstrapping common tools (logger, config, DI) if the app grows.
+- For such a tiny app, it could just as well be inlined in `main()`.
+- Yet `run()` in `app_runner.dart` leaves room for bootstrapping common tools (logger, config, DI) if the app grows.
+- It is actually used in branch `bloc_getit` for initiating `GetIt`.